crguezl/crguezl.github.io/_posts/2021-02-04-on-the-interactive-nature-of-computing.md

 * *"What do operating systems compute?"*,
 * *"What does a word processor computes?"*

 Goldin's paper is an attempt to tackle questions like these by introducing a new type of computing model they  name *Persistent Turing Machines*.
-Let me quote a couple of paragraphs
+To give you an idea of the thread of reasonment, let me quote a couple of paragraphs

 > Function-based computation transforms a finite input into a finite output in a finite amount of time, in a closed-box fashion.
 By contrast, the general notion of computation includes arbitrary procedure and processes--which may be open, non-terminating, and involving multiple inputs interleaved with outputs.